-Funding

-None

 Author Contributions

 OM and CH designed the study.
 OM, CH, HD, AA, AB, JS, SN, MSN,FG contributed to writing the draft and revising the manuscript.
 All authors approved the final version of the manuscript.

-Competing of Interests

-The authors declare no competing interests.

 Data Availability

 The datasets which were analyzed during this study are available from the corresponding author upon any reasonable request with permission of the National Poison Data System (NPDS) administrator.